matkeg/RobotCopy/README.md

 ### User Interface
 Microsoft C++ Build Tools > Desktop development with C++[^1], Qt Designer, PyQt5
 [^1]: *Microsoft C++ Build Tools with the Desktop development with C++ module is required to use Qt Designer.*
->  *Qt Designer was used for UI editing, however the UI can also be edited through any Text Editor by changing the `.ui` file.*
+>  *Qt Designer was used for UI editing, however the UI can be edited with any Text Editor by changing the `.ui` file.*

 ### Backend
 Python Installation,  PyQt5
-> *Python 3.13.0 was used while creating this program, older or newer versions might be incompatible with this source code.*
+> *Python 3.13.0 was used to create this program, older or newer versions might be incompatible with this source code.*

 ## Requirements - Software Use